Ishthadon/personal-portfolio/README.md

 # 💼 Israel Akintomide - Personal Portfolio

 Welcome to my personal portfolio website!
-I'm an IT Help Desk and Cybersecurity Specialist with a strong background in technical support, network security and system administration.
+I'm an IT Help Desk Specialist with a strong background in technical support, network security and system administration.
 This site showcases my skills, projects, certifications and more.

 ## 🌐 Live Preview